 The spine uses nerve impulses to communicate with different parts of the body.
 In severe cases of spinal stroke, the lack of communication can cause paralysis and may be life-threatening.

 Unlike other strokes, spinal strokes do not typically disrupt the blood supply to the brain.
 However, they do have similar causes.
+Spinal strokes are rare, accounting for just 0.3-1% of all strokes.

 The majority of spinal strokes are ischemic, meaning that they result from blood clots in blood vessels.